mcdwayne/sitebuildpress/content/posts/veterans-day-agiltycms-nextjs.md

 ---
+title: >-
-title: "Veterans Day, testing out AgilityCMS and manually deploying my first Netxt.js site anyhow"
+  Veterans Day, testing out AgilityCMS and manually deploying my first Netxt.js site anyhow
-date: 2020-11-11T13:45:53-06:00
+date: '2020-11-11T13:45:53-06:00'
 ---

 I took most of Veterans Day off.
 I did not serve in the military myself, instead doing civil service through [Americorps](https://www.redcross.org/local/california/los-angeles/volunteer/americorps.html), but I am grateful for those who did go off to war and defend the ideals I get to enjoy.
 I like to review history of service on this day.
 Learning from history will hopefully help us all avoid mistakes in the future.
 So I canceled all my meeting and dedicated some time to reflection.